 Now, the usual logic would be to go in the off-season because accommodation prices are cheaper.
 And that could be a very good option.
 October to April is the low season in Iceland – and the bonus of going to Iceland in winter is that you might see the Northern Lights, which are visible in dark skies.
 You’ll also see Iceland covered in snow, which looks very cool.

-However, my recommendation is that you consider going in the summer season, which is peak.
+However, my recommendation is that you consider going to Iceland in the summer season, which is the peak season.
 I know that sounds counter-intuitive for a blog about visiting Iceland on a budget, but bear with me…

 Although prices might be higher in June, July and August, the days are so much longer.
-Some northern parts of Iceland have 24-hour daylight in June – and the rest of the country has close to that amount.
-What this means is you can explore for longer each day; you can see and do more during daylight hours.
-This makes it good value because you effectively get more Iceland for your bucks.
+Iceland has close to 24-hour daylight in June and very long days in July and August also.
+What this means is you can explore for longer each day: you can see and do more during daylight hours.
+This makes summer great value because you effectively get more Iceland for your bucks.

 Iceland is served by flying routes from both Europe and North America, with 26 airlines flying there.
 Icelandair, Delta Air Lines, British Airways and Play offer regular direct flights to Reykjavík’s Keflavik airport.
 In addition, budget airlines Easyjet and Wizz also fly there from Europe.

 There is a lot you can do by taking bus tours in Iceland – but you’ll have more freedom and flexibility if you hire a car and drive yourself around.
 And it is a wonderful country in which to drive.
-The landscape is so dramatic and also compact that you’ll see tonnes of beautiful scenery just from the roadside.
+The landscape is so dramatic and compact that you’ll see tonnes of beautiful scenery just from the roadside.
 Check out my guide and itinerary for driving the Ring Road In Iceland.

 - Shop around: There are lots of options that allow pick up from the airport or in Reykjavík, which could be a good option if you want to spend some time in Reykjavík before hitting the road (why pay for a car while you’re exploring a walkable city like Reykjavík?).